 AJS Wireless

-Click to go to main "History" page
+Click here to go to main "History" page

 Harry Stevens was the main driver behind the decision to enter the wireless market in 1923.
 He had been a keen amateur since before World War I and in 1922, following the launch of Britain's first radio stations and the formation of the BBC he persuaded the rest of the AJS board to enter the market.